katjam/tech-exeter-try-elm/PITCHME.md

 # Our (fun) problem

 - Building user interfaces for amazing APIs
-- Our tools (sadly not lego) - maybe some logos here?
+- Our tools = code - languages, libraries, frameworks, transpilers, editors/ ides (sadly not lego)

 Note:
 - We're lucky enough to be in a rapidly evolving industry.